grammyjs/website/site/docs/hosting/firebase.md

    - JavaScript
    - TypeScript

-   For this tutorial, select TypeScript.
+   For this tutorial, you can select either.

 6. Optionally, you can select ESLint.
 7. The CLI asks you if you want to install the dependencies with npm.